RajenDharmendra/Spark-2.1/Spark-2.1/README.md

 Working with DataFrames (ComplexSchema,DropDuplicates,DatasetConversion,GroupingAndAggregation)
 Working with DataSets
 Working with Parquet files
 Working with Spark Catalog API to access Hive tables
+Creating, Inserting data in to Hive Partioned table (Parquet format)using Spark
+Adding,Listing Partitions to Hive table from Spark
+Creating, Inserting data in to Hive Tables(managed/external) using Spark

 <a href="https://github.com/Re1tReddy/Spark/tree/master/Spark-2.1/src/main/scala/com/datadog/metrics">Pushing Spark Accumulator Values as metrics to DataDog API</a>